Bifurcations and Chaos in Ho\v{r}ava-Lifshitz Cosmology: First principles and the dynamical hierarchy

 We now investigate the dynamical consequences summarized in Table~\ref{BianchiInvSets} of first principles, which for the vacuum $\lambda$-$R$ class~A Bianchi models reduce to the scale-automorphism groups for the Lie contraction hierarchy in Figure~\ref{FIG:hierarchy}.

 The scale-automorphism group for each level of the hierarchy yields monotone functions and conserved quantities derived in Appendix~\ref{app:lrscaleaut}.
-As we will see, these monotone functions and conserved quantities restrict and push the dynamics toward the initial singularity from the highest level of the class~A Bianchi hierarchy, Bianchi type IX and VIII, to the lowest levels of the hierarchy, Bianchi type II and I. In particular, they completely determine the dynamics for Bianchi types I and II\footnote{In Appendix~\ref{app:lrscaleaut} we derive the Kasner circle $\mathrm{K}^\ocircle$ of fixed points from the scale-automorphism group of Bianchi type I. We also show that the heteroclinic type II orbits, given in~\eqref{BIIstraight}, follow from the Bianchi type II scale-automorphism group.}.
+As we will see, these monotone functions and conserved quantities restrict and push the dynamics toward the initial singularity from the highest level of the class~A Bianchi hierarchy, Bianchi type IX and VIII, to the lowest levels of the hierarchy, Bianchi type II and I, for which the dynamics are completely determined by the scale-automorphism group, as shown in Appendix~\ref{app:lrscaleaut}.
 The next level in the hierarchy are the Bianchi type $\mathrm{VI}_0$ and $\mathrm{VII}_0$ models, where the scale-automorphism group give rise to several quantities that limit the asymptotic dynamics.
 These quantities yield a complete qualitative description for this level of the hierarchy, which we focus on in this section.
 The asymptotic dynamics of type VIII and IX form a considerable challenge and we only present some limited results.